 Medium volatility slots: Good for players who want a mix of win frequency and prize size.

-Pro tip: Try demo mode first!
+Pro tip: Try demo mode first.
 See how each slot's volatility feels before betting real cash.

 Volatility Myths Busted